lukashino/rfcs/text/0001-per-core-processing/0001-per-core-processing.md

 ## Summary
-The RFC discusses the possibility of removing inter-core dependencies in Suricata.The proposed solution includes isolation of shared structures and distributing them among worker cores.
+The RFC discusses the possibility of removing inter-core dependencies in Suricata.
+The proposed solution includes isolation of shared structures and distributing them among worker cores.
 Some of the shared structures, such as the host table, can be offloaded to hardware.
 Alternatively, using local evaluation for rule and IP address tracking it is also possible to limit